 - Once doors are open, you want to create excitement, speed, and show that investors need to be fast if they don’t want to risk being left out.
 We will talk much more about this in Phase 7 and 8.

-- Once doors are open to build such traction, you will need to talk to many investors.
+- To build such traction, you will need to talk to many investors.
 Similar to B2B sales, fundraising is a numbers game.
-You want to create excitement, speed, and show that investors need to be fast if they don’t want to risk being left out.
-We will talk much more about this in Phase 7 and 8.

 Clearly, talking to a few potential investors only will not be enough.
 The next steps will tell you how to build a long list and make sure that the right parties are on it.